wurde/packer-boxes/README.md

 The `amazon-ebs` Packer builder is able to create images for use with Amazon Elastic Compute Cloud (EC2).

-### Azure ARM
+### Google Compute

-The `azure-arm` Packer builder is able to create images for use with Azure Virtual Machines.
+The `googlecompute` Packer builder is able to create images for use with Google Compute Engine (GCE).

 ### Docker

 The `docker` Packer builder is able to create images for use with Docker.

-### Google Compute

-The `googlecompute` Packer builder is able to create images for use with Google Compute Engine (GCE).

-### Linode

-The `linode` Packer builder is able to create images for use with Linode.

-### OpenStack

-The `openstack` Packer builder is able to create images for use with OpenStack.

 ## License